08 October, 2020

 and above number decide based (master_eligible_nodes / 2) + 1

-Coordinating Node behave like Smart Load balancer which able to handle master duties, to hold data, and pre-process documents, then you are left with a coordinating node that can only route requests, handle the search reduce phase, and distribute bulk indexing.
+Coordinating Node is just like a Smart Load balancer that handles master duties, to hold data, and pre-process documents, then you are left with a coordinating node that can only route requests, handle the search reduce phase, and distribute bulk indexing.

-Index is like a ‘database’ in a relational database.
-It has a mapping which defines multiple types.
-An index is a logical namespace which maps to one or more primary shards and can have zero or more replica shards.
+Index is a ‘database’ within relational database.
+Its mapping defines multiple types and maps to one or many primary shards and can have zero or many replica shards.